 - Q Should I talk to my doctor about my atypical neuralgia symptoms?

 - Q Who is most affected by atypical neuralgia?

-- Q Are there side effects to medications for atypical neuralgia?
+- Q What increases my risk for atypical neuralgia?